U.S. flag An official website of the United States government

 • International Scientific Activities: The FDA through collaboration with international regulatory partnerships also limits the allowable amount of a chemical contaminant in specific foods when they are otherwise unavoidable.
 Through our partnerships with international organizations such as the Codex Alimentarius Commission and the Joint FAO/WHO Expert Committee on Food Additives, we develop science-based international food safety standards and guidelines.

 • Oversight Activities to Address a Safety Concern: When we identify new data and information that indicates a chemical is unsafe, we take steps to protect public health, which can include revoking authorizations or approvals for certain uses, working with industry on voluntary market phase-out agreements and recalls, issuing alerts and informing consumers.
+We engage manufacturers on implementing controls for potential hazards from contaminants in food and on meeting their responsibilities under the provisions of the Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food rule.

 Evaluating Food Chemical Safety

-The FDA evaluates the safety of chemicals in food (both intentionally added and contaminants) and that come into contact with food using the scientific and regulatory tools we have in place while continually evolving to incorporate new approaches.
+The FDA evaluates the safety of chemicals in food (both intentionally added and contaminants) and chemicals that come into contact with food using the scientific and regulatory tools we have in place while continually evolving to incorporate new approaches.
 To do this, FDA scientists:

 • Stay abreast of advances in food composition including added chemical substances, chemical contaminants, food consumption and the development of new chemicals for use in or with food and methods to evaluate chemical safety.